SpinyN0rman/sophienorthroptech/content/posts/somber-sunday.md

 news extremely sobering again.

 antiques roadshow was light relief.
 At Salisbury cathedral.
 Some fascinating objects - colour changing sapphire, 16th?
 Century dental tools, a Church dog separator, a laundry basher, letters from Enid blyton, highly valuable service medals, a Buddha from the 3rd or 4th century, the most exquisite embroidery, napoleon’s personal belongings, amazing cartoon work and painted Christmas cards, and queen victoria’s knickers!

+home for cuppa, leftover buttery mash, some crisps, and opened the longer life bread (rye & seed)..
+I didn’t mind the change - but heck would the kids!